Bring Your Own (Non-Robust) Algorithm to Solve Robust MDPs by Estimating The Worst Kernel: Experiments

 \subsection{Setting}

-To evaluate the effectiveness of our method in learning robust policies, we conduct experiments in the online robust RL setting: training the agent online under the nominal dynamics and testing its performance under perturbed dynamics.
-We consider three high-dimensional domains including both discrete and continuous control tasks, to demonstrate our algorithm can be ``plugged and played'' with any RL method.
-Specifically, we experiment on 2 classic control environments from OpenAI Gym~\cite{brockman2016openai}, 5 video games from the MinAtar benchmark~\cite{young19minatar}, and 4 continuous control tasks from DeepMind Control Suite~\cite{tunyasuvunakool2020}.
-For the baseline RL algorithm, we use Double DQN~\cite{ddqn} for classic control and MinAtar environments, and SAC~\cite{DBLP:conf/icml/HaarnojaZAL18} for continuous control environments.
-To obtain stable results, we run each experiment with multiple random seeds, and report the interquartile mean (IQM) and 95\% stratified bootstrap confidence intervals (CIs) as recommended by~\cite{agarwal2021deep}.
-More details about environments, implementations, training and evaluation can be found in the appendix.
+To evaluate the effectiveness of our method in learning robust policies, we conduct experiments that train the agent online under nominal dynamics and test its performance under perturbed dynamics.
+We consider two high-dimensional domains including both discrete and continuous control tasks, to demonstrate that our algorithm can be ``plugged and played'' with any RL method.
+Specifically, we experiment on Cartpole - a classic control environment from OpenAI's Gym~\citep{brockman2016openai} and 3 continuous control tasks (Walker-run, Walker-stand, Walker-walk) from DeepMind Control Suite~\citep{tunyasuvunakool2020}.
+For baseline RL algorithms, we use Double DQN~\citep{ddqn} and PPO \citep{schulman2017proximal} for Cartpole, and SAC~\citep{haarnoja2018soft} and TD3~\citep{fujimoto2018addressing} for continuous control environments.
+It is worth mentioning that these realistic perturbations do not adhere to the KL uncertainty assumptions.
+Experimenting with realistic uncertainties (\eg, coupled or non-KL-based) would demonstrate the general applicability of EWoK, beyond the scope of its theoretical motivation.

+As existing methods in RMDPs literature do not scale well (see discussions in Section~\ref{sec:related}), we can not clearly compare ``apples-to-apples''.
+Therefore, we consider another commonly used robust RL approach as a reference: domain randomization~\citep{tobin2017domain}, and conduct the same set of experiments.
+Domain randomization trains the agent under diverse scenarios by perturbing the parameter of interest during training, such that the trained agent can be robust to similar perturbations during testing.
+It is worth noting that domain randomization has an edge on our method, since it has access to different perturbed parameters during training, while our method is oblivious to those parameters.
+Figure~\ref{fig:exp_setup} illustrates the differences.

+To obtain stable results, we run each experiment with multiple random seeds, and report the interquartile mean (IQM) and 95\% stratified bootstrap confidence intervals (CIs) as recommended by~\citep{agarwal2021deep}.
+More details about environments, implementations, training, and evaluation can be found in Appendix~\ref{app:exp-details}.